-On May 29, 1891 the 90-year old Mrs. Mary Mason Jones died in the marble palace at No. 1 East 57th Street.
-The Times noted that she “was in comparatively good health up to a few weeks ago, and her death was the result of old age more than any specific disease.”
+On May 29, 1891 the 90-year-old Mrs. Mary Mason Jones died in the marble palace at 1 East 57th Street.
+The New York Times noted that she “was in comparatively good health up to a few weeks ago, and her death was the result of old age more than any specific disease.”
 Mrs. Paran Stevens was about to get her revenge.

-Within the year she moved into the mansion of Mrs. Mary Mason Jones.
+Within the year she moved into the former home of Mary Mason Jones.
 But first she redid the Jones interiors.
 On October 2, 1892 The New York Times mentioned that “Mrs. Paran Stevens is having her newly-leased marble residence…renovated.”
 The lease would become a deed before long.

 A month later Marietta Reed Stevens scored a social coup.
 In 1890’s New York nothing caught the attention of society like a royal title and the Duke and Duchess of Veragua with their retinue were in town.
 She managed to entertain the royals with a glittering affair.